-Known issue with downloading a document that is reused for another verification
+A known issue with downloading a document that is reused for another verification was fixed

 When reusing a previously uploaded document for another verification, the document link is available in the new verification.
-However, if you click the link to download the reused document, an error is shown.
+Previously, if you clicked the link to download the reused document, the following error was shown.
+This issue is now fixed.
 (5310)

-'''

 The request is forbidden as the specific Referer header is not allowed.

-'''

-Known issue with the SP-initiated flow for single sign-on (SSO)
+A known issue with the SP-initiated flow for single sign-on (SSO) was fixed

-The SP-initiated flow for SSO fails due to interference from polling APIs.
-The Assertion Consumer Service (ACS) request fails, blocking the authentication flow.
+An issue was fixed where the SP-initiated flow for SSO failed due to interference from polling APIs.
+The Assertion Consumer Service (ACS) request failed, blocking the authentication flow.
 (5107)